codefellows/seattle-code-301n28/class-07/README.md

 ## Notes

-1. What is a server?
+- What is a server?

-1. What is express?
+- What is express?

+- What is a port?

-1. What is cors?
+- What is cors?

-1. Why do we need a server?
+- Why do we need a server?

 1. Basic express server: